What is Arts Discovery?

 Arts Discovery is our flagship subject for all commencing Bachelor of Arts (BA) students.

-It’s an essential introduction to the diversity and distinction of research in the humanities, social sciences and languages.
+It’s an essential introduction to the diversity, distinction, and impact of research in the humanities, social sciences, and languages.

 Where do we start?